asirago/pr-discord-notifier/README.md

 ## Motivation

-While enrolled in the course [DD2480 Software Engineering Fundamentals](https://www.kth.se/student/kurser/kurs/DD2480?l=en) during my first year of my MSc in Computer Science, my project group and I decided to centrali allcommunications through Discord.
+While enrolled in the course [DD2480 Software Engineering Fundamentals](https://www.kth.se/student/kurser/kurs/DD2480?l=en) during my first year of my MSc in Computer Science, my project group and I decided to centralize all communications through Discord.
 Therefore, I built this bot to make it easier for us to stay up to date on pull requests.

 ## Features